Social anxiety is an overwhelming fear of social situations. It can be long-lasting.

 Signs of social anxiety in a child include:

-• having frequent tantrums before a social event or activity
+- often having a tantrum, for example, shouting, screaming, or kicking, before a social event or activity

-• avoiding interaction and eye contact with other children and adults
+- not talking to and avoiding eye contact with other children and adults

 Talk to your GP if you're worried about your child.
-Your GP will ask you about your child's problems and talk to them about how they feel.
+Your GP will ask you about your child's difficulties and talk to them about how they feel.

 Content supplied by the NHS and adapted for Ireland by the HSE